 Do not buy a new control box until you have made sure that it is not the dynamo or the wiring which has caused the trouble; even then do not fit it until you have

 Be sure that the replacement is identical, or the approved successor, to the original.
 Boxes with different specifications may look alike, so check the model number.

 replacing a control box

-Disconnect the battery before starting work.
+before starting work.
 Mark the control box leads with the letters of the terminals where they fit, then pull them off or unscrew them.
 See that the connectors are sound and clean.

 The box is usually fixed by two or three screws, which may pass though a rubber mounting; ot there may be some kind of other backing.

 Remove the screws and lift off the box.
 Take care not to damage the frail resistors mounted on its underside.

 ; make sure its keeping out water and dirt, clean the area under the box and the box itself unless you are renewing it.

 Refit the box, making sure it fits snugly against its backing and that the lid fits tightly.
 Reconnect the leads, then the battery.
 Start the

 and test the box.